-HSRAANZ Webinar Series – The Local Level Evaluation of Healthcare in Australia – a presentation by representatives of the Health Systems Improvement and Sustainability (HSIS) Working Group 3 (WG3)
+HSRAANZ Webinar – The Local Level Evaluation of Healthcare in Australia – a presentation by representatives of the Health Systems Improvement and Sustainability (HSIS) Working Group 3 (WG3)

 Compared to the OECD average, Australians have longer life expectancies and lower mortality from key non-communicable illnesses such as heart disease and cancer.
 However, despite the good news, there are known issues with our health system and they need attention now.
 Australia’s growing and ageing population, as well as its rising disease burden from chronic conditions, means demand for healthcare is rising.
 This increases the pressure on already strained health budgets.

 Governments want to know whether healthcare spending is delivering ‘value’.
 Patients and the community also need to know what they are receiving for their health dollar.
 The decisions as to what will, and what won’t, be provided to patients are made within the health system.
 To make these decisions, information is needed on what health technologies and models of care work and, if they work, at what cost?
 Surprisingly, this information is lacking for many of the decisions that need to be made within our health services.

 The Productivity Commission has been calling for improved healthcare evaluation in Australia.
 Evaluation of healthcare provides information on clinical effectiveness and cost.
 As better decisions are made on what healthcare is provided, patients and the community will receive better value from their health dollars.
 This presentation pinpoints where strengthening of healthcare evaluation is needed.
 It provides a pathway to improve the evaluation of healthcare in Australia.
 It highlights an opportunity to improve Australia’s healthcare system in terms of effectiveness, equity and value.